andrei-punko/java-sandbox/README.md

 * **test-containers**
-Example of Java Test containers usage with help of Docker
+[Example](test-containers) of Java Test containers usage with help of Docker

 * **two-factor-authentication**
-Example of two-factor authentication application with usage of Google authenticator
+[Example](two-factor-authentication) of two-factor authentication application with usage of Google authenticator

 * **unit-tests-debugging**
-Example of different cases of tests debugging
+[Example](unit-tests-debugging) of different cases of tests debugging

-## Prerequisites
-- Maven 3
-- JDK 21

 ### Build notes
 To allow `io.fabric8:docker-maven-plugin` manipulate with Docker images need to add